Molmshaug/rfs-tutorial/README.md

 Fixed a merge conflict, it is soon time for lunch.

-This is mye change on the devel branch.
+This is my change on the devel branch.